 Is there enough money in your current or savings accounts to pay off one or more of your debts in one go?
 That could be enough to make the difference between struggling and managing debt more easily.
 Getting rid of one or two key payments could be all it takes to get you back on an even financial keel.

 You’ve looked at how much is coming in, and what’s going out in terms of debt.
 What’s left over is your budget.
 That could mean you need to make savings.
 It might be something as simple as switching to a different supermarket.
 It might take a little more than that.
 Sticking within the budget you’ve set, however, could prevent your financial situation from getting worse.

 If you find you really can’t make ends meet, don’t wait for things to get better – or worse – by themselves.
 Get some solid financial advice as soon as you feel yourself starting to struggle.
 You’ll find independent, impartial, confidential advice from organisations like StepChange, the Citizens Advice Bureau or National Debtline.
 Or you can speak to your bank.
 The earlier you take action, the easier it is to get the situation under control.

-In some cases, a new loan could be the answer.
-Add up all your current monthly payments.
-Now consider whether you could borrow that amount, clear your debts and have just one monthly repayment to manage.
+In some cases, debt consolidation could be the best way for you to get on top of your borrowing and sort out your debt.
+Add up all your monthly payments.
+Now consider whether you could borrow the amount needed for a new loan, clear your debts and have just one monthly repayment to manage.